numaproj/numaflow/docs/APIs.md

 <td>
 <em>(Optional)</em>
 <p>
-AllowedLateness allows late data to be included for the Reduce operation as long as the late data is not later than (Watermark - AllowedLateness).
+AllowedLateness allows late data to be included for the ReduceStream operation as long as the late data is not later than (Watermark - AllowedLateness).
 </p>
 </td>